-When and the intensity of the light $(I_0)$ is known; path length of excited light is short (x); the temperature of the gas is known and compensated for so that the rate of SO2\decay is constant (k). and; no interfering conditions are present (such as interfering gases); the amount of fluorescent light emitted (F) is directly related to the concentration of the SO2 in the Sample Chamber.
-This analyzer is specifically designed to create these circumstances.
+- the intensity of the light (I0) is known - the path length of excited light is short (x) - the temperature of the gas is known and compensated for so that the rate of SO_2 decay is constant (k) - no interfering conditions are present (such as interfering gases or stray light);

-- The light path is very short (x). - A reference detector measures the intensity of the available excitation UV light and is used to remove effects of lamp drift (I0). - The temperature of the sample gas is measured and controlled via heaters attached to the sample chamber so that the rate of decay (k) is constant. - A special hydrocarbon scrubber removes the most common interfering gases from the sample gas.
+The analyzer is specifically designed to create these circumstances:

-• And finally, the design of the sample chamber reduces the effects of stray light via its optical geometry and spectral filtering.
+- The light path is very short (x). - A reference detector measures the intensity of the available excitation UV light and is used to remove effects of lamp drift (I0). - The temperature of the sample gas is measured and controlled via heaters attached to the sample chamber so that the rate of decay (k) is constant. - A special hydrocarbon scrubber removes the most common interfering gases from the sample gas. - And finally, the design of the sample chamber reduces the effects of stray light via its optical geometry and spectral filtering.

-The net result is that any variation in UV fluorescence can be directly attributed to changes in the concentration of $SO_2$ in the sample gas.
+The net result is that any variation in UV fluorescence can be directly attributed to changes in the concentration of SO2 in the sample gas.

 6.1.2.
-THE UV LIGHT PATH
+UV LIGHT PATH

-The optical design of the sample chamber optimizes the fluorescent reaction between $SO_2$ and UV Light (refer to Figure 6-2) and assure that only UV light resulting from the decay of $SO_2^$ into $SO_2$ is sensed by the instruments fluorescence detector.
+The optical design of the sample chamber optimizes the fluorescent reaction between SO2 and UV Light (refer to Figure 6-2) and assure that only UV light resulting from the decay of SO2 into SO2 is sensed by the instruments fluorescence detector.

-UV radiation is generated by a lamp specifically designed to produce a maximum amount of light of the wavelength needed to excite $SO_2$ into $SO_2^$ (214 nm) and a special reference detector circuit constantly measures lamp intensity (refer to (Equation 6-2).
-A Photo Multiplier Tube (PMT) detects the UV given off by the $SO_2^$ decay (330 nm) and outputs an analog signal.
+UV radiation is generated by a lamp specifically designed to produce a maximum amount of light of the wavelength needed to excite SO2 into SO2 (330 nm) and a special reference detector circuit constantly measures lamp intensity (refer to (Equation 6-3).
+A Photo Multiplier Tube (PMT) detects the UV given off by the SO2 decay (214 nm) and outputs an analog signal.
 Several focusing lenses and optical filters ensure that both detectors are exposed to an optimum amount of only the right wavelengths of UV.
-To further assure that the PMT only detects light given off by decaying $SO_2^$ the pathway of the excitation UV and field of view of the PMT are perpendicular to each other and the inside surfaces of the sample chamber are coated with a layer of black Teflon® that absorbs stray light.
+To further assure that the PMT only detects light given off by decaying SO2 the pathway of the excitation UV and field of view of the PMT are perpendicular to each other and the inside surfaces of the sample chamber are coated with a layer of black Teflon® that absorbs stray light.

 Figure 6-2.
-N100 UV Light Path
+UV Light Path